SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/pagerduty-v3.md

 ## Collect Logs for PagerDuty V3

-This page provides instructions for configuring a Sumo Logic Hosted Collector and HTTP Source to create a PagerDuty Webhook V3, to collect PagerDuty events.
+This section provides instructions for configuring a Sumo Logic Hosted Collector and HTTP Source to create a PagerDuty Webhook V3, to collect PagerDuty events.
 Click a link to jump to a topic:

 * [Event types](#Event-Types)
 * [Log example](#Log-Examples)